About Springfield House

 Entertainment at Springfield House – Live Band

 Whether you are looking for a DJ or live entertainment, Springfield House has it covered.
-Springfield House utilize the services of Soulful Strut, incorporating the musical ability and talents of Judy and Tima Netana and Frank Anisse, with live performances ranging from Jazz standards, to contemporary, modern, and all your dance favourites.
+Springfield House utilize the services of Soulful Strut, incorporating the musical ability and talents of Judy and Tima Netana and Frank Anisse, like on linked page with live performances ranging from Jazz standards, to contemporary, modern, and all your dance favourites .

 Frank Anisse boasts over 20 years experience in the hospitality industry.
 As Manager of this magnificent venue, Frank’s fine eye for detail, and organisational skills are unparalleled